Read this article in DE?

 All the most successful retail arbitrage businesses are specialized in selling GREAT products.

-Once you’ve set up the foundations, it’s time to search for products to sell.
+Once you’ve set up the foundations, it’s time to search for products that you can sell.

 The first thing you need to do when searching for products is to look for nice places to buy them.